Pragyanshu-rai/static/hermes/README.md

-# hermes_static
+# Hermes static location

-This repository contains all the static files for hermes application
+This location contains all the static files for hermes application